Goya-Studio/KAIST_CS492_DeepImplicitTemplates/README.md

 ## Data Preprocessing

 Our preprocessing code is highly based on mesh2sdf project and [ShapeGAN](https://github.com/marian42/shapegan).
 It takes about 1-2 days to preprocess the all SDF files.
-So we prepared preprocessed dataset in [Gdrive Link](https://drive.google.com/drive/folders/1lshhJJNP_lbVG9BQjM0eME7x3JvPyEME?usp=sharing).
+So we prepared preprocessed dataset(04256520.egg) in [Gdrive Link](https://drive.google.com/drive/folders/1lshhJJNP_lbVG9BQjM0eME7x3JvPyEME?usp=sharing).
 You can easily download and try it.

 ```